-Research and development expense increased for the three months ended April 30, 2023, as compared to the same period in the prior fiscal year, primarily due to increased SoC development cost, engineering-related expenses and personnel costs.
-SoC development cost increased by approximately \$3.7 million due to the timing and number of chips in development.
-Engineering-related expenses, including the cost and depreciation of equipment and tools, outside services and facility related expenses in support of new SoCs and related applications, increased by approximately \$2.0 million.
-The increase in research and development expense was also attributable to approximately \$1.9 million of additional personnel costs as a result of higher stock-based compensation expense and headcount growth.
+Research and development expense increased for the three and six months ended July 31, 2023, as compared to the same periods in the prior fiscal year, primarily due to increased personnel costs, SoC development cost and engineering-related expenses.
+Personnel costs increased by approximately \$2.0 million and \$3.8 million, respectively, as a result of higher stock-based compensation expense and headcount growth.
+SoC development cost increased by approximately \$0.4 million and \$4.2 million, respectively, due to the timing of projects and the number of chips in development.
+Engineering-related expenses, including the cost and depreciation of equipment and tools, outside services and facility expenses in support of new SoCs and related applications, increased by approximately \$0.2 million and \$2.2 million, respectively, due to the timing of project progress.